Coronavirus Info (COVID-19):

 Metro staff is taking the necessary actions to help prevent the potential spread of the coronavirus.
 We monitor coronavirus developments on a daily basis and receive frequent updates from local, state, and federal public health agencies and local jurisdictions.

 Metro, along with all other transit systems, is taking guidance from the Centers for Disease Control and Prevention, the World Health Organization, and public health departments.
 Additionally, Metro is committed to providing the transit services our customers need to maintain their quality of life.
-However, we stand ready to make changes if the situation changes.

 Help us stop the spread of COVID-19: